-We already have tonnes of tools for taking screenshots across platforms.
-There are many popular and powerful Chrome extensions as well, which enable users to take full page screenshots and edit or annotate later.
-But, if you are still looking for a quicker and simpler solution, Install our Screenshot extension for Chrome from this link.
+We already have tons of tools for taking screenshots across platforms.
+There are many popular and powerful Chrome extensions as well, which enable users to take full-page screenshots and edit or annotate right in the browser.
+But, if you are still looking for a quicker and simpler solution for taking screenshots of visible area of any webpage, Install our Screenshot extension from this link.

 How To Use

 Once installed, you can take screenshots of your current tab by using extension’s button on the toolbar.

 The Screenshot extension also offers a keyboard shortcut command Alt + P which makes it easier and quicker to take screenshots.

 By default, this extension saves the taken screenshot and the file format is PNG.
 If you want to change these default settings, you can opt for JPEG file format and/or load the screenshot in a new tab.
 To change the default settings, first right-click on extension’s icon on the toolbar and select “Options” in the appeared context menu, as shown in the following screenshot:

 This should open the options page of the extension in a new tab.
 Here you can change the default settings as described above.

 Privacy Friendly Extension